gerardroche/gerardroche.github.io/_posts/2023-06-02-remapping-capslock.md

 gsettings set org.gnome.desktop.input-sources xkb-options "['caps:escape']"
 ```

-If decide you don't like it, reset it:
+If you decide you don't like it, reset it:

 ```sh
 gsettings reset org.gnome.desktop.input-sources xkb-options